-If you’re looking for a modern alternative to Tender Vittles or similar semi-moist cat food you’re in the right place.
+If you’re looking for a modern alternative to Tender Vittles or similar semi-moist cat food in 2019 you’re in the right place.

 Unfortunately, a few years ago a lot of the semi-moist cat foods were made from poor quality ingredients.
 They rightly got a very bad reputation.
 And in 2007 Tender Vittles was discontinued.
 Other brands followed soon after or changed their recipes.

 The good news is today you can buy good, high quality, nutritious semi-moist cat foods from reputable producers.

 Manufacturers don’t use the terms ‘moist’ and ‘semi-moist’ today and market their semi-moist cat food in different ways with different names.
 But they are essentially modern versions of the old semi-moist cat foods, like Tender Vittles – only, much healthier for your cat.
 Here are a few of the modern Tender Vittles alternatives we like.